plappi/2050/menu/about.md

 <details>
   <summary>Answer</summary>
    In the 80s.
 The book is The Economics of Natural Resource Use by John Hartwick and Nancy Olewiler.
-The book was published in 1986 - back then I was 5 years old.
+It was published in 1986 - back then I was 5 years old.
 </details>

 A similar book published today could well begin with the same text.
 Except for oil exhaustion.
 I wonder how a book published in 2050 begins?